Consumer Medicine Information

 They may differ from the information contained in this leaflet.

 If you do not understand the instructions on the label ask your doctor or pharmacist for help.

 How much to take

-Treatment of kidney cancer, pancreatic neuroendocrine tumours, hormone receptor positive, HER2 negative advanced breast cancer
+Treatment of kidney cancer, neuroendocrine tumours, hormone receptor positive, HER2 negative advanced breast cancer and TSC

 Your doctor will tell you the dose that you should take.
 The usual dose is 10 mg taken once a day.